occiware/dev-tools/eclipse/README.md

 5. in eclipse: import the all projects from "/workspace/ecore" directory (File > Import > Existing Project into Workspace).
 6. verify that there are no errors on compiled projects.
 If errors are marked and the projects can't compile, close projects that are in "trash" and in "xtext" path (including occi2ecore, clouddesigner.occi.runtime).
 Also check the Java (JRE) version (right-click on project > properties).

+NOTE: with MACOS, you must launch eclipse with the following options:
+./Eclipse.app/Contents/MacOS/eclipse --launcher.ini ./Eclipse.app/Contents/MacOS/eclipse.ini
+Otherwise this will lead to memory issues.

 ### Install and launch Obeo's CloudDesigner version (beta)

 A new Eclipse based OCCIware CloudDesigner can be downloaded (eclipse IDE containing all required files) in: TODO